|

 The world discovered Bossa Nova in 1963 with the huge success

-of master composer Antonio Carlos Jobim's "Girl from Ipanema";
+of master composer Antonio Carlos Jobim's Girl from Ipanema.

-and both English and Portuguese interpretations of lyrics.
+and Portuguese interpretations of lyrics.
+Hugely entertaining,

-and American fans alike, Sonny & Perley have a style that
+The Post Star review says “To their Brazilian and American fans alike, Sonny & Perley have a style that is as irresistible and authentic as the

 "From